 Spirituality inside an extinct volcano

-Well-fed and informed on the many health and nutritional benefits of the Nopal plant, we headed inside the crater of nearby Teuhtli volcano – now extinct but still renowned for its spiritual energy.
+Well-fed and informed on the many health and nutritional benefits of the Nopal plant, we headed inside the crater of the nearby Teuhtli volcano – now extinct but still renowned for its spiritual energy.

 As with many of the most spiritual places in Mexico, the legend of the volcano lives on.
 Like two men in love with the same woman, the nearby volcanoes share a similar myth, but that’s a story to hear when you take on the Ruta Páak’am yourself.

-‘A lot of these traditions and cultural acts were lost with the inquisition,’ Alan whispers to me as smoke lingered in the air and the call of a sea shell awoke nearby resting birds.
+‘A lot of these traditions and cultural acts were lost with the inquisition,’ Alan whispers to me as smoke lingers in the air and the call of a sea shell awoke nearby resting birds.